tsingbx/tsingbx-llcppg/doc/en/dev/llcppg.md

 - `mix`: Set to true when package header files are mixed with other header files in the same directory.
 In this mode, only files explicitly listed in `include` are processed as package files.
 - `typeMap`: Custom name mapping from C types to Go types.
 - `symMap`: Custom name mapping from C function names to Go function names.
+- `staticLib`: Set to true to enable static library symbol reading instead of dynamic library linking.
+When enabled, llcppg will read symbols from static libraries (.a files) rather than dynamic libraries (.so/.dylib files).

 ## Output